 LT and passenger car (P) tires are rated at higher speed ratings so I’m presuming that many people think they can go faster for that reason.
 However, this is far from true.
 If your ST tires are rated for 65 MPH it would be better if your max speed was only 60 MPH.

 Think of it this way.
 If you’re travelling with your travel trailer to a destination you have probably already reserved.
-Make sure you leave with plenty of time to get there.
+So, make sure you’re giving yourself enough time to get there.
 That way, your trip will be less stressful and you will be in a better frame of mind for getting settled in.
 The whole idea of going on vacation is to relax.
 Part of that should be a relaxed road trip to get there, right?

 60 MPH will get you 300 miles in about 6.5 hours (traffic and potty stops included).
 Add an extra 5 MPH to that might decrease that by, what, maybe 20 min and, 70 might save you another few minutes.
 But, is it worth the risk of a blow-out to go that much faster and risk losing your rig and endanger the lives of your family?
 I don’t think so either.